jucardi/go-beans/README.md

 `go-beans` is a components manager / components factory that easily allows dependency injection and easily switch these dependencies with other implementations of the components (beans)

-For example, let's assume we wanted to create an Alerts handler to send alerts on events in a system.
+For example, assume we wanted to create an Alerts handler to send alerts on events in a system.
 There are multiple mechanisms to send out an alert (Email, SMS, chat message, push notification, RSS, etc.).

 We could define a base interface